NYC's next mayor is a democratic socialist. What does that mean?

 Political scientists have cautioned that Mamdani's approach may not be a winning blueprint for democratic socialist candidates running outside of New York City, where registered Democrats heavily outnumber Republicans.
 But supporters see lessons in his success.

-"He had to defeat a Republican and the old guard of the Democrat party at the same time," Ocasio-Cortez said, referring to Curtis Sliwa and former New York Gov. Andrew Cuomo.
+"He had to defeat a Republican and the old guard of the Democratic party at the same time," Ocasio-Cortez told CNN, referring to Curtis Sliwa and former New York Gov. Andrew Cuomo.
 "And he still won resoundingly.

 NYC's DSA is already touting Mamdani's victory in recruitment efforts, calling it just the beginning.
 Notably, Mamdani stressed during his campaign that his platform differs from that of the DSA, and has taken a more moderate stance on issues like eliminating misdemeanor offenses and defunding the police.